|

 of a dense complex of neuronal support cells called glia in the injury

-area), and 4) apoptotic cell death.
+area), and 4) neuronal cell death

 Lipitor also suppresses the injury-induced